boyter/boyter.org/content/posts/searchcode-is-being-rebooted.md

 date: 2025-08-28
 ---

+**searchcode HAS been rebooted** see <https://boyter.org/posts/searchcode-has-been-rebooted/> for details.

 By the time you are reading this, searchcode.com's DNS should have been updated to point at a placeholder index.html file I created.

 In short I am shutting down the current iteration of searchcode.com, unless something drastic happens in the next few days.